adwinying/php/README.md

 # php

-Fetches PHP binaries from [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) and organize into Github Releases.
+Fetches PHP binaries from [crazywhalecc/static-php-cli](https://github.com/crazywhalecc/static-php-cli) and organize them into Github Releases.
 No fumbling with dependencies, no builds required.

 ## What's in the box?